xmartlabs/xmartlabs.github.io/_posts/2015-04-28-XLForm-using-nspredicates-to-change-form-structure.md

 Behind the scenes
 -----------------
 What does XLForm do to get this working?
-This section focuses a bit more on

 The XLFormDescriptor now has two collections of sections, one that contains all sections and one that contains the visible sections.
 Similarly, the XLFormSectionDescriptor has a collection with all rows and one with shown rows.
 So when a predicate is evaluated and the result says that a row or section must be hidden (or shown) then that row or section will be removed (or added) from the corresponding collection of visible items.
 A delegate method will be called to reflect the changes on the form.